Healthy You - Every Day

 Weiant and her husband, Andrew, found out they were pregnant in July 2020.
 Almost immediately after, Weiant started experiencing health complications.
 “It started with high blood pressure and then progressed from there,” she says.
 “The moment I hit the second trimester, it was one thing after another.
 Things were happening to my body that never happened before.”

-Weiant was diagnosed with preeclampsia.
+Weiant was diagnosed with early gestational diabetes and preeclampsia.

 At their baby’s 20th week scan, the Weiants were informed their baby was a little smaller than he should be, but at the time, there wasn’t a need for concern.
 They were to return in a month.